cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 CBOR data items, in particular when generated from legacy data models often allow considerable gains in compactness when applying data compression.
-While traditional data compression techniques such as DEFLATE (RFC 1951) work well for CBOR, their disadvantage is that the receiver needs to unpack the compressed form to make use of data.
+While traditional data compression techniques such as DEFLATE (RFC 1951) can work well for CBOR encoded data items, their disadvantage is that the receiver needs to unpack the compressed form to make use of data.

 This specification describes Packed CBOR, a simple transformation of a CBOR data item into another CBOR data item that is almost as easy to